doombubbles/bg3-mods/docs/WIKI_AUTHORING_GUIDE.md

 Run the BG3 Wiki image sync script after introducing a new `Game/`, `Gustav_Textures/`, or `Icons/` image reference.

+During sync, controller icons listed in `scripts/bg3-wiki-controller-color-overrides.yaml` receive the matching tooltip texture's RGB channels while retaining the controller texture's alpha channel.
+This preserves the controller icon's unfaded shape while restoring colors that the game would otherwise apply at runtime.
+Add icons to this opt-in list only after visually confirming that the controller and tooltip artwork align.

 ## Markdown structure and spacing

 - Use one top-level `#` title for a standalone feature page.